aedmark/Bonepoke-Fractal/README.md

-# BONEAMANITA v0.5.2: THE PRESSURE VARIANT
+# BONEAMANITA v0.6: THE HARD MEMORY VARIANT

 ### A "Physics Engine" Context-File for LLMs

-**Version:** 0.5.2 ("The Pressure Variant")
+**Version:** 0.6.0 ("The Hard Memory Variant") **Date:** 2025-12-12

 > "Feed the soil, poison the weak.
 Logic is the stalk; chaos is the spore.
-The laws of physics are not universal; they are personal."
+Mind the roots.
+Don't forget your towel."

 ## 🍄 WHAT IS THIS?